Pittsfield, Massachusetts: Culture

 The Colonial Theatre, dating from 1903, was named by Hillary Clinton as a National Historic Treasure in 1998.
 The community invested more than $22 million to refurbish the 100-year-old Colonial Theatre, one of the only theaters of its kind from the Vaudeville age.
 The venue has been described as "one of the finest acoustical theaters in the world."

 Barrington Stage Company, the Tony Award-winning producer of The 25th Annual Putnam County Spelling Bee invested millions into its newly renovated stage in downtown Pittsfield, along with the development of other stages within the downtown for smaller performances.
 Barrington Stage's head of its Musical Theatre Lab, William Finn, told the Boston Globe that he was determined to make Pittsfield the "epicenter of the musical theater universe."

 Many of the Berkshires' oldest homes, dating to the mid-18th century, can be found in Pittsfield, as well as many historic neighborhoods dating from the late 19th century and early 20th century.

+Zion Lutheran Church of PIttsfield is the oldest Lutheran church in New England.

-Several small multi-generational farms can still be found in Pittsfield, though suburban sprawl and land development have recently claimed some of this land.
+Several small multigenerational farms can still be found in Pittsfield, but suburban sprawl and land development have recently claimed some of the land.